 Finally, the war in Ukraine continues to weigh on investors due to the impacts from energy and supply disruptions.
-Despite these economic headwinds, the U.S. economy remains cushioned by the strong labor market, and solid consumer and business balance sheets.
-These strengths suggest the path for global economic growth can continue in 2022, albeit at a much slower than initially expected pace.
+On balance, the head-and-tail winds currently at play suggest there is a potential path for global economic growth, albeit at a much slower than initially expected pace.